SciComp8/Python_Programming/Artificial_Intelligence/Machine_Learning/Train_Test_Contamination.md

-Imagine we fit a preprocessor—say, an imputer for missing values—before splitting our data using train_test_split().
+Imagine we fit a preprocessor—say, an imputer for missing values—**before** splitting our data using `train_test_split()`.

 Our model might score impressively during validation, yet underperform in real-world deployment.

-This happens because we've inadvertently allowed the model to incorporate the validation data during training.
+**This happens because we've inadvertently allowed the model to incorporate the validation data during training**.

 Consequently, it may overfit to the characteristics of that specific dataset, failing to generalize to new data.